 Resistance to treatment comes in different forms.
 It is a proven fact in many diseases and a variety of treatments.

 One of the classic examples of treatment resistance is antibiotic resistance.
-When you use antibiotics too much, and when they are not required, bacteria end up creating defenses against the antibiotic.
+When you use antibiotics too much, or if you don’t actually require them, bacteria end up creating defenses against the antibiotic.

 Thus, that particular substance will no longer kill bacteria in the future, and you need to use a new antibiotic.

 In prostate cancer, resistance to treatment doesn’t work the exact same way, but the basics are similar.
 When prostate cancer becomes resistant to treatment, doctors need to look for new alternatives.
 Luckily, there are different ways to treat prostate cancer, and the most important resistance is against androgen deprivation therapy.

 When we talk about treatment-resistant cancer, we usually refer to resistance to hormone therapy.
 That’s why in this article, we’re talking about treatment-resistant prostate cancer, also known as castrate-resistant prostate cancer.